spencertiberi/manual50/notes/cs50curriculum.md

 ## CS50 Curriculum

 ### Introductions
-- All CS50 AP Workshop materials are on [cs50.ly/july-materials](cs50.ly/july-materials)
+- All CS50 AP Workshop materials are on [cs50.ly/july-materials](cs50.ly/july-materials).
 - Doug Lloyd introduces himself and discusses his background with CS50.
   - Graduated from Harvard in 2009.
   - Took CS50 in fall of 2006.
   - Started as a Math major, but eventually switched to CS.
   - Joined CS50 as a TF during David Malan's first year teaching the class.
-  - Went to Law School and was in solo practice.
+  - Went to law school and was in solo practice.
-  - Had more fun helping CS50 than practicing law, so came back to CS50 to help develop CS50 AP
+  - Had more fun helping CS50 than practicing law, so came back to CS50 to help develop CS50 AP.

 ### CS50 in a Box
 - CS50 is highlighted by 3 core elements:
-  - accessibility
+  - Accessibility
     - Students come to class because its fun to be in class.
-  - culture
+  - Culture
     - Helps make students want to come to class, rather than feeling obligated to attend.
-  - rigor
+  - Rigor
     - Make sure to match what CS50 does at the College level and not watering material down.
 - 2 models for bringing CS50 to your school:
-  - adopt
+  - Adopt
     - This means using CS50's materials as primary resources for your students.
       - Students watch CS50 lectures, shorts, and work on CS50 problem sets.
       - The teacher's role is to circulate amongst students and helping them debug problems.
       - It's a flipped model.
-  - adapt
+  - Adapt
     - Instead of having students watching CS50 lectures, teachers recreate them using the lectures as resources.
   - It's about a 50-50 split between teachers who adopt and adapt the curriculum.

 ### CS50 Tools
-- grading tools
+- Grading tools
-  - check50 - autogrades code for correctness/functionality
+  - `check50` - autogrades code for correctness/functionality
     - Students can run 6-10 tests written by CS50 staff to check the correctness of their program.
-    - CS50 also uses check50 to grade for correctness, so students can know what to expect.
+    - CS50 also uses `check50` to grade for correctness, so students can know what to expect.
-    - You can override grades in the case of corner cases.
+    - You can override grades for corner cases.
-    - Will run automatically and populate student gradebooks when a student runs submit50.
+    - Will run automatically and populate student gradebooks when a student runs `submit50`.
-  - style50 - autogrades code for consistency with [CS50 style guide](https://manual.cs50.net/style)
+  - `style50` - autogrades code for consistency with [CS50 style guide](https://manual.cs50.net/style)
     - Makes sure students are adhering to consistent style, which makes the teacher's job easier.
-  - render50 - for generation of syntax-highlighted PDFs of student code
+  - `render50` - for generation of syntax-highlighted PDFs of student code
     - If you prefer writing on students code when grading, this will makes nice PDFs for you to use.
   - Grading guidelines for each problem
     - Created about 35-40 additional problems for CS50 AP.